yeyuqiufen/-/README.md

 - Skip one week of duty
 - Change seats for a week
 - Get snacks
--Wait a minute
+- And so on

 ### B Prize Pool (Penalties)
 - Bring gifts for the class
 - One test paper
 - English homework x2
-- Two sessions of penalty standing
+- Two lessons of standing
--Wait a minute
+-And so on

 ### Other features
 - Random draw system with equal probability for each prize